ArpitPrd/PathPlanning/Notes.md

 - the path that we see is a sample that satisfies all equations - and provides the maximum possible obj value, so dont really need to think about

+- The comparison between the battery consumption in the CCPP and BTP were done by altering the value of B_{max}

 ## Test Cases

 1. [1,1],[1,3],[1,5],[3,1],[3,5],[5,1],[5,3],[5,5] - 5x5